 - The Lemon Squeeze

-Wrapping up these incredible top caves to explore in the U.S.
+Wrapping up the top caves to explore in the U.S.

 These 12 caves to explore in the U.S. are just a tiny fraction of thousands of caverns in America.